-Walker Thompson Ltd is a registered person under the Data Protection Act 1998 and is subject to scrutiny by the Data Protection Office.
-The basis of the act is to formalise the procedures which should be followed when business process or store personal data.
-Data may essentially be held in an electronic or manual form but under the Act a business must provide access to data on request and ensure that any data is processed in a fair and reasonable way.
+Walker Thompson Ltd is a registered person under the Data Protection Act and the General Data Protection Regulations 2018 and as such is subject to scrutiny by the Information Commissioners Office.
+The basis of the legislation is to formalise the procedures which should be followed when businesses process or store personal data.
+Data may essentially be held in an electronic or manual form but under the legislation, a business must provide access to data on request, only use data when positive consent to its use has been given by the relevant person, delete data upon request and ensure that any data when held or used is processed in a fair manner & with sound business justification for doing so.

-Under the Act, individuals (data subjects) have the right to add information to their records, have inaccurate data deleted and to stop information being used for marketing purposes.
+Under the legislation, individuals (data subjects) have the right to add information to their records, have inaccurate data amended or deleted and to stop relevant information from being used for marketing purposes.
 Individuals have a legal right to know what data is held and what if anything that data is used for.

 Individuals also have a right to know from where information was obtained and if it has been used for any automated decision making processes eg: electronic profiling in order to shortlist job applications.

-A business must respond to request for information within 40 days.
+A business must respond to request for information within a reasonable time & Walker Thompson have set internal deadlines of 14 days for responding.

-There are both criminal and civil penalties for non-compliance with the Act.
+There are both criminal and civil penalties for non-compliance with the legislation.
 Challenges may also be made against offenders under the Human Rights Act.

 What exactly is Sensitive Data?